 4. Start a Running Challenge

-I have to admit, when someone asked me what are some fun things to do when you’re in quarantine, running was not the first thing that came to mind.
+I have to admit, when someone asked me what are some fun things to do in quarantine, running was not the first thing that came to mind.
 However, I’ve learned to love running and cherish those sweet moments outside of the house.

 Runkeeper is an app that lets you track your routes, set goals and time your pace and distance for free.
 I’ve been monitoring my gradual improvements and setting goals to run every week.